Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • their feelings are important

-• trusted adults are there to help them
+• Safe Adults are there to help them

 These messages help children feel confident about asking for help when they need it.